Mathematical discovery of planets

 Once the orbit of Neptune was worked out sufficiently well, older records were searched to see if it had been recorded earlier.
 When Lalande's observations of Neptune on the 8th and 10th of May 1795 were discovered it was noted that Lalande had rejected the 8 May position and recorded a star in the 10 May position of Neptune, but marked it as doubtful.
 He never bothered to make a further observation to confirm the data which would have certainly resulted in his discovery of Neptune.
 When Airy learnt of this he wrote to Adams saying

-Here is a cartoon about the discovery of Neptune
+A cartoon about the discovery of Neptune is at THIS LINK

 The solar system did not, however, behave as expected.
 Neptune did not follow the orbit computed, even after taking the gravitational attraction of all the other known planets into account.
 To a lesser extent neither did Uranus and Saturn.
 Percival Lowell (1855-1916), an American astronomer, was interested in Mars.
 He built a private observatory at Flagstaff, Arizona specifically to study the planet.
 He began a mathematical analysis of the orbit of Uranus which was known more accurately than that of Neptune and yet failed to follow its predicted path.
 In 1905 Lowell completed his analysis of the data and predicted the existence of a planet beyond Neptune which was responsible for the perturbations.